lennart96/printer/README.md

 # Printer

 Code and specifications for our final school project, building a 3D printer.
-Written in Posix sh, Arduino C++, c89 and Haskell.
+Written in posix shell, Arduino C++, c89 and Haskell.
 Not aiming for Windows compatibility, but it might work there.

 ## Printer Communications